.My Lexus GS350 AWD was very special to me.

 If you'd like to purchase a vehicle to rent on Turo, watch my video, How to buy a used car.

-If you'd like to see my airbnb listings, here's Matt's Real Estate Listings.
+If you'd like to see my real estate listings, here's Matt's Real Estate Listings.